Interpretable discriminant analysis for functional data supported on random nonlinear domains with an application to Alzheimer's disease: Introduction

 \section{Introduction}

-Functional discriminant analysis, which is the problem of predicting categorical outcomes from functional predictors, has been well studied within the field of Functional Data Analysis (FDA) \parencite{Ramsay2005,Ferraty2006,Horvath2012,Hsing2015} and has motivated a large body of literature \parencite[see e.g.,][]{James2001,Muller2005b,Preda2007a,Delaigle2012,Dai2017,Berrendero2018,Kraus2019a,Park2021}.
-However, most of the proposed methods are concerned with the classification of functional data supported on one-dimensional linear domains, which is a limiting assumption in many relevant applications.
-Recent work on the analysis of functional data with manifold structure has mostly focused on vector-valued functional data with non-Euclidean constraints in the image space \parencite[see e.g.,][]{Su2014,Dai2018,Lin2018,Dubey2020,Kim2018}.
+Functional discriminant analysis, a statistical framework used to predict categorical outcomes from functional predictors, has been extensively studied within the field of Functional Data Analysis (FDA) \parencite{ramsay2015functional,ferraty2006nonparametric,horvath2012inference,hsing2013theoretical} and has motivated a large body of literature \parencite[see, e.g.,][]{james2001functional,muller2005functional,preda2007regression, delaigle2012achieving,dai2017optimal,berrendero2018use, kraus2019classification,park2021sparse}.
+However, most of the existing methods are concerned with the classification of functions supported on one-dimensional linear domains, which can be a limiting assumption in many modern biomedical applications \parencite{zhu2023statistical}.
+On the other hand, recent work on the analysis of functional data with manifold structure has mostly focused on vector-valued functions with non-Euclidean constraints in the image space \parencite[see e.g.,][]{su2014statistical,dai2018principal,lin2017extrinsic, dubey2020functional,kim2021smoothing}.

-In this paper, motivated by the analysis of modern multi-modal imaging data, we propose a classification model for functional predictors supported on non-linear sample-specific manifold domains, which we call Functions on Surfaces (FoSs) \parencite{Lila2019}.
-An example of such data is provided in Figure~\ref{fig:setting}A. The statistical analysis of FoSs comes with challenges that are largely unaddressed.
-This is mainly due to the non-Euclidean structure of each individual domain, which poses challenges to the definition of appropriate spatial regularizations, and due to the more abstract non-Euclidean structure of the latent space where the random domains are supported, which further invalidates traditional linear statistical models \parencite{Kendall1984,Grenander1998a,Younes2010,Dryden2016}.
+In this paper, motivated by the analysis of modern multi-modal imaging data, we propose a novel functional discriminant analysis model that can handle functional predictors supported on nonlinear sample-specific manifold domains, which we term Functions on Surfaces (FoSs) \parencite{lila2020statistical}.
+An example of such `object data' \parencite{marron2021object} is provided in Figure~\ref{fig:setting}A, illustrating our motivating application of identifying subjects with Alzheimer's disease from FoSs that are subject-specific cortical surfaces coupled with cortical thickness measurements.
+The statistical analysis of these object data poses unique statistical challenges.
+This is mainly due to the non-Euclidean structure of each individual domain, which makes it difficult to define appropriate spatial regularization, and due to the more abstract non-Euclidean structure of the latent space where the random domains are supported, which further invalidates traditional linear statistical models \parencite{kendall1984shape,grenander1998computational, dryden2016statistical,younes2019shapes}.